yuchunc/rf_blog_legacy_octopress/source/_posts/2014-11-08-finally-got-my-desk-working-properly.markdown

 [Here is the original post.](http://iamnotaprogrammer.com/Ikea-Standing-desk-for-22-dollars.html)

-So for any Taiwanese folk reading this, here's a list of things I bought:
+So for any Taiwan folks reading this, here's a list of things I bought:

 # Ikea item list